rvazquezglez/pair-second-chance/README.md

 - pass the test

 This is a really simple pair programming scenario, it is not important if the candidate looks up for any algorithm in the web, we just want the candidate to be able to detect the problem, attack it and resolve it.

+#### FAQ:

+- What if I haven't implemented before the patterns used in this exercise?
+ The test are designed to implement all the required parts of the pattern, you can search about the pattern intent in internet
+- What if I haven't Hamcrest Matchers?
+ Hamcrest Matchers are used to increment readability in assertion parts of the tests, they are self-explained. *is* is looking for equality, *not* is negating the expresion, etc.
+- What if I haven't used @WebSocket?
+ You don't need to modify the class that uses @WebSocket, if you implement the Observable using its tests you can later use ChatWebSocketHandler to run a jetty server and live test your code.